bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 ### How to Use It

-Simply add the [`AutoDirectionalNavigation`] component to your UI entities:
+Simply add the [`AutoDirectionalNavigation`] component to the UI entities you want users to be able to navigate between:

 ```rust
 commands.spawn((